VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do FRED (Federal Reserve Economic Data) and U.S. Bureau of Economic Analysis (BEA) both support?
+How much do FRED (Federal Reserve Economic Data) and U.S. Bureau of Economic Analysis (BEA) cost?

-Do FRED (Federal Reserve Economic Data) and U.S. Bureau of Economic Analysis (BEA) require subscriptions?
+Can I use FRED (Federal Reserve Economic Data) or U.S. Bureau of Economic Analysis (BEA) on my phone?

-Both FRED (Federal Reserve Economic Data) and U.S. Bureau of Economic Analysis (BEA) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do FRED (Federal Reserve Economic Data) and U.S. Bureau of Economic Analysis (BEA) have APIs?

-FRED (Federal Reserve Economic Data) ships a dedicated mobile experience, while U.S. Bureau of Economic Analysis (BEA) focuses on web or desktop access.
+Should I choose FRED (Federal Reserve Economic Data) or U.S. Bureau of Economic Analysis (BEA)?

 Curation & Accuracy